Magellan's Cross3890 Votes Currently Closed

 Love this?
-Explore the entire list of things to do in Cebu City before you plan your trip.
+Explore the entire list of places to visit in Cebu City before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Cebu City and book an accommodation of your choice.

 95% of people who visit Cebu City include Magellan's Cross in their plan

 25.44% of people start their Magellan's Cross visit around 09 AM - 10 AM

 People usually take around 30 Minutes to see Magellan's Cross